kquirapas/sqlite-block-factory/README.md

 - `Chain` - Data structure for managing blocks

 - `Node` - Data structure for managing the node (request handling, persistence)

+- `Persistence` - The gateway to database I/O

 # Configuration Flags